lbonanomi/notes/ghe/GHE_repo_recovery.md

 ====================================================================================

 1. Find the on-disk location of the git repository.
-    A. If the primary appliance is up and the repository is browseable, its probably easiest to go-to https://github.enterprise.url/stafftools/repositories/$ORG/$REPO/disk
+    A. If the primary appliance is up and the repository is browsable, its probably easiest to go-to https://github.enterprise.url/stafftools/repositories/$ORG/$REPO/disk

     [On-Disk Storage screen capture](images/On-Disk_Storage.png)

-    B. If the repository *isn't* browseable, login to the GHE replica appliance and run ```/usr/local/bin/ghe-repo $ORG/$REPO``` to su to the git user and be cd'd into the on-disk location of the repository.
+    B. If the repository *isn't* browsable, login to the GHE replica appliance and run ```/usr/local/bin/ghe-repo $ORG/$REPO``` to su to the git user and be cd'd into the on-disk location of the repository.
 Make-note of the current working directory, and log-out of the appliance.

     ```
     REPLICA-APPLIANCE: /usr/local/bin/ghe-repo lbonanomi/scripts